Leaving gel in your hair before you go to sleep can save you time and effort but is it bad to leave gel in your hair overnight?

 2. Wait Until Your Hair Is Nearly Dry

-Some people will choose to apply gel to wet hair, for instance, those who may be following the Curly Girl Method.
+Some people will choose to apply gel to wet hair.

-This is to lock moisture into the curls as those with curly hair generally have much drier hair than those with straight hair.
+This helps to lock moisture into the curls as those with curly hair generally have much drier hair than those with straight hair.

 However, if you do not have curly hair, you will often see better results if you wait until your hair is around 70% dry at least.